ovh/public-cloud-examples/containers-orchestration/managed-kubernetes/create-cluster-with-cdktf-and-go/README.md

   - run the `cdktf get` command (to download providers)
   - run the `cdktf deploy` command (~ 10 mins)
-  - save the path of kubeconfig in an environment variable
+  - the kubeconfig file have been created locally.
+Save its path in an environment variable:

 ```bash
 export KUBE_CLUSTER=$(pwd)/kubeconfig.yaml